When you think of famous Canadian bands, most people think of Rush.

 They’ve achieved some pretty great commercial success in the United States, with a lot of their singles achieving high chart positions.
 Most notably, they’re known for It’s Been Awhile from the 2001 album Break the Cycle.

-They’re mostly known for their singer Aaron Lewis, although their lineup has been really stable over the years.
+They’re mostly known for their singer Aaron Lewis (which has turned into a huge detriment, to be honest), although their lineup has been really stable over the years.
 The only change came in 2011, with drummer Sal Giancarelli replacing the original member Jon Wysocki.
 Staind was also included in our list of groups list Chevelle.

 Originally coming from South Africa, Seether are now a well-established name of the American post-grunge movement.
 From their formation to today, the band has mostly been led by singer and guitarist Shaun Morgan, who serves as the creative mastermind.